 Quetzaltenango (Xela)

 - Local buses and tuk-tuks within the city.
 ADN/Alamo or Galgos Pullman bus from GC.
 InDriver available.
+Terminal Minerva for chicken buses to surrounding highland towns.

-All prices current as of February 2026 at an exchange rate of approximately Q7.72 per USD.
+All prices current as of March 2026 at an exchange rate of approximately Q7.72 per USD.
 Prices fluctuate by season and demand.
 For real-time exchange rates, check the exchange rate tracker.
 For cost of living context, see the full Guatemala cost breakdown.